lejpiodan-ux/Portfolio_Dashboards_Power_Bi/README.md

 # Favourite project

-"KajoData x DataAcolute" is my newest and also the most ambitious project, which i created till now.
+"KajoData x Data Acolyte" is my newest and also the most ambitious project, which i created till now.
 I am very satisfied in terms of visualizations and whole process of creating